FumoNeko/MLB21-Market-Tools/README.md

 There are 2 main Tools in this package.
 Both of them use python, you can install python here: https://www.python.org/downloads/
 You CANNOT use this tool without installing Python.
 # Autobuyer
 mlbautobuyer.py uses the Selenium Library, goes to the mlb market website and repeatedly enters buy orders to easily scalp cards of players quickselling.
+Autobuyer is almost finished and requires additional testing in order to partially or completely bypass the CAPTCHA by arktos labs.
 ## Autobuyer Windows Installation:
 1. Open CMD and type <kbd>py -m pip install selenium</kbd>
 2. You can now run the tool.
 Double click mlbautobuyer.py or <kbd>cd</kbd> to the path in cmd, then run it with <kbd>py mlbautobuyer.py</kbd>